 Many companies leave you exposed with no coverage for genetic conditions.
 VPI/Nationwide has limited coverage for hereditary or genetic conditions, with a maximum payout of $750 per year.
 These conditions can lie dormant for years and when they do show signs it can be very expensive to treat them, often totalling several thousands of dollars.
 You can rest easy knowing Embrace covers hereditary and genetic conditions with every policy.

 Wellness & Routine Care Coverage

-In addition to minimal payout for hereditary conditions, VPI also excludes any payment for these conditions during your first 12 months as a policy holder.
+In addition to minimal payout for hereditary conditions, VPI/Nationwide also excludes any payment for these conditions during your first 12 months as a policy holder.
 Cruciate ligaments, meniscal damage, and angular limb deformity also have 12-month waiting periods.
 Cruciate ligament tears typically cost $3,500 to treat.
 Embrace has a 6-month waiting period for orthopedic conditions, but this can be shortened to 14 days by having your vet fill out our simple orthopedic report card.

 Independent Customer Rating

 Get the scoop on what pet parents really think about Embrace as well as other companies in the industry at PetInsuranceReview.com.
 Reviews are completed by actual pet insurance users and Embrace is consistently rated over 9 out of 10.
 Why settle for less?